openflighthpc/docs.openflighthpc.org/docs/docs/flight-solo/admin-guides/concertim-cloud/manage-nodes.md

     $ scontrol update NodeName=node001 State=DRAIN Reason="For Resize"
     ```
 - Ensure that no jobs or active processes are running on the node
-- Perform the resize action from the Alces Cloud CLI.
+- Perform the resize action from the Concertim Cloud CLI.
 For example, to resize `node001` in `mycluster1` from a `c1.small` to a `c1.large` with the CLI
     ```bash
     $ openstack server resize --flavor c1.large node001.mycluster1.alces.network --wait
     ```